top of page

 - Malcolm Forbes

 We had just recently discovered that most of the nightclubs we were currently playing at were NOT Union joints.
 OK.
 So how did that work into the equation?
 Well, that was the problem.
 It didn’t.
 If you played a non-Union venue?
+Or if you had a band member who was not in the Union?
 And if the Union found out?
 Then, you got fined by the Union.

 And I’m a’talkin’ “Big Time” fines, folks.

-So, how did the Union find out about non-Union venues and collect those fines.
+So, how did the Union find out about non-Union venues and/or musicians and collect those fines?
 Hmm?
 Union Business Agents.
 The core of which were usually made up of ex-wanna-be musicians who had figured out they had more talent at snitching out other “fellow” Union member musicians, than they did playing their instruments.

 The Union’s version of “The Gestapo.”